What is visual communication?

 Here are a few practical ways to incorporate visual elements in your communication and liven up content.

 Icons make reading more accessible, more recognizable, engaging, and universal.
-Icons are a design element that conveys a message; the most straightforward examples are the traffic signs we come across every day.
-They serve as immediately recognizable images to represent a message and lend it some personality.
+Icons are a design element that conveys a message; the most straightforward examples are the traffic signs we come across daily.
+They are immediately recognizable images to represent a message and lend it some personality.
 Applying some basic icons can make content like laborious technical information more relatable to your audience, be it in a document, brochure, or newsletter.

-Instead of trying to explain a process through long winded sentences, you could, with a few lines, arrows, and circles, clearly spell out the information flow.
+Instead of explaining a process through long-winded sentences, you could spell out the information flow with a few lines, arrows, and circles.
 This allows you to show modifications and changes in the process, highlight the differences, and ultimately, make it far easier for teams to align themselves with the proposed changes.

-Nothing like the traditional way of explaining instructions through bullet points.
-Add a dash of checks, word highlights, and sequential numbers, and suddenly people gain the confidence to go ahead and do things right.
-Checklists are beneficial when you want to communicate complex processes, especially something new.
+There is nothing like the traditional way of explaining instructions through bullet points.
+Add a dash of checks, word highlights, and sequential numbers, and suddenly, people gain the confidence to go ahead and do things right.
+Checklists are beneficial when communicating complex processes, especially something new.

 New employees joining at any level require immediate attention.
 The faster an organization can get them on board, the quicker the company will reap the benefits.
 Intelligent visual tools can transform presentations, documents, and instructions into an immersive experience during the onboarding process.
 Animated videos, illustrations, data visualizations, and icons can go a long way in helping new employees get a quick grasp of organizational processes, hierarchies, systems, and even the culture.

-Be it an email to a select audience, or a more open message on social media, potential customers usually give them a cursory glance and move on.
-But, how about a striking visual that hooks them on for a few extra seconds?
+Be it an email to a select audience or a more open message on social media, potential customers usually give them a cursory glance and move on.
+But how about a striking visual that hooks them on for a few extra seconds?
 Or a vital piece of data powered by an impactful illustration?
 So, now you have their attention.
-What remains is to render your pitch in a simple visual language that takes a reader just 15 seconds to digest, rather than a detailed note that takes much longer to read and even longer to understand.
+What remains is to render your pitch in a simple visual language that takes a reader just 15 seconds to digest rather than a detailed note that takes much longer to read and understand.

 The broader appeal of visual communication